Azure-Samples/communication-services-messaging-teams-app/README.md

   - [/teamsapp.local.yml](./BusinessApp/teamsapp.local.yml) - This overrides `teamsapp.yml` with actions that enable local execution and debugging
   - [/aad.manifest.json](./BusinessApp/aad.manifest.json) - This file defines the configuration of Microsoft Entra app.
 This template will only provision [single tenant](https://learn.microsoft.com/azure/active-directory/develop/single-and-multi-tenant-apps#who-can-sign-in-to-your-app) Microsoft Entra app

-- [CustomerApp](./CustomerApp) - A web app where customers can start an Azure Communications Services chat without a Microsoft Teams account
+- [CustomerApp](./CustomerApp) - A web app where customers can start an Azure Communication Services chat without a Microsoft Teams account
   - [/index.tsx](./CustomerApp/src/index.tsx) - Entry point of this app
 - [Server](./Server) - A server app that supports the BusinessApp and the CustomerApp
   - [/app.ts](./Server/src/app.ts) - Entry point of this app